My dog is a five-year-old boxer named Indiana. Indy has been through a lot and is always teaching me lessons, for which I’m grateful.

 Now Duke is not here.
 Indy is adjusting again.
 I think he’s missing his buddy a little bit and feeling as though he needs a little more of my attention.
 He’s generally telling me this in gentle ways.
 Coming to sit on my feet or curling next to me on the couch (generally a big no-no).

 And he’ll get that attention.
-His ways of asking may seem naughty, but let’s face it, he has limited options for communicating with me, I don’t understand the subtle body language of my canine friend as well as I would like and good behavior is expected and easily dismissed.
+His ways of asking may seem naughty, but let’s face it, he has limited options for communicating with me.
+I don’t understand the subtle body language of my canine friend as well as I would like and good behavior is expected and easily dismissed.
 So, he has resorted to a bit of misbehavior.
-Perfectly understandable.

 More time focused on Indiana and taking care of his needs.
 It’s always a delight to do these things and I really appreciate that Indiana has reminded me of the need to spend more time together.

-For me, Reiki helps an awful lot.
-For my husband it’s exercise, for Indiana it’s a combination of Reiki, exercise and companionship.
-What works for you?
+For me, Reiki helps an awful lot, yard work, walking.
+For my husband it’s exercise, for Indiana, it’s a combination of Reiki, exercise, and companionship.